space_object:create_index() | Tarantool

 Functional indexes are indexes that call a user-defined function for forming the index key, rather than depending entirely on the Tarantool default formation.
 Functional indexes are useful for condensing or truncating or reversing or any other way that users want to customize the index.

-There are several recommendations on building functional indexes:
+There are several recommendations for building functional indexes:

-• The create_index definition must include specification of all key parts, and the custom function must return a table which has the same number of key parts with the same types.
+• The create_index definition must include the specification of all key parts, and the custom function must return a table that has the same number of key parts with the same types.

 • The space must have a memtx engine.